sigp/lighthouse/book/src/run_a_node.md

   --http
 ```

-> Note: If you download the binary file, you need to navigate to the directory of the binary file to run the above commands.
+> Note: If you download the binary file, you need to navigate to the directory of the binary file to run the above command.

 Notable flags:
 - `--network` flag, which selects a network: